aylaabdullah/eurovision_app/README.md

 - `fun.py` — Collection of funny, odd, and charming discoveries about Eurovision that have nothing to do with winning.
 - `references.py` — Credits the data sources used for this app.

+There are also folders for html files and data .csv files:
+-htmls: contains html files connecting Tableau visualizations for the app.
+-data: contains .csv files containing data used for this project.

 ---

 ## 🤯 **Features**